venkatarangan/python-tamil-samples/README.md

-# Python-Samples: My coding experiments using Python language.
+# Python-Tamil-Samples

 ## Overview

-A set of quick samples that I wrote for the purpose of experimentations using Python language.
-The ones I like are around 2019 for the Speech to text, text to speech and Google Vision OCR for Tamil language, you might find something useful.
+A set of quick samples that I wrote for the purpose of experimentations using Python language on handling Tamil text.
+These were written around 2019.

+Details are in the following blog posts:
+ 1. Python and Google Cloud Vision for Tamil text [https://venkatarangan.com/blog/2019/09/python-and-google-cloud-vision-for-tamil-text/]

+ 1. Tools and Applications in Tamil [https://venkatarangan.com/blog/2019/09/tools-applications-available-for-tamil/]

+ 1. Python code snippets for Speech in Tamil [https://venkatarangan.com/blog/2019/08/python-code-snippets-for-speech-in-tamil/]

 ## Disclaimer